EKOzkan/twAuto/README.md

 <br/>

-**- Login Errors:** If you encounter any error in the login process, you can use manualCookieCreation() to get your cookie file manually.
+**- Login Errors:** If you encounter any errors in the login process, you can use manualCookieCreation() to get your cookie file manually.
 Run the function after tw.start() line.
 Then after the browser window opened, login to account you want to automate, then enter any character in the terminal.
 This will create a cookie file after this, you can use the library.

 Note: Headless must be False to use this function.